This Cauliflower Pie with Cumin is a hearty high pie with 3 beautiful layers; meat, cauliflower and cheese sauce. Eat it hot with a green salad

 - Cover the bottom with the ground beef mixture.
 Divide the cauliflower on top of the meat and finish with the cheese sauce.

-- Cover the form with aluminum foil and place in a preheated oven of 400 F.
+- Cover the form with aluminum foil and place in a preheated oven of 400 degrees F.

 - After 45 minutes remove the aluminum foil and bake another 30 minutes until you have a dark brown top and a caramel crust.